-925 CEDAR SCHOOL STUDENT MENTOR
+925 SCHOOL STUDENT MENTOR

-The Cedar School Student Mentor Program provides an opportunity for students to partner with elementary school teachers and students in order to provide a mutually valuable learning experience for all involved.
-As a member of the Cedar School Student Mentor Program, student mentors will travel to Cedar School at the designated time and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, teacher assistant.
+The School Student Mentor Program provides an opportunity for students to partner with teachers and students within the district in order to provide a mutually valuable learning experience for all involved.
+As a member of the School Student Mentor Program, student mentors will travel to other schools at a designated time and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, teacher assistant.
 Student mentors typically work with the same teacher, class, and/or student(s) to establish a consistent partnership.
-This course is graded as Pass/Fail and satisfies the one-year community service requirement for Hanover High School students.
+This course is graded as Pass/Fail.

-926 LIFE SKILLS STUDENT AIDE
+926 LIFE SKILLS STUDENT AIDE 2.5 credits/year

 The Life Skills Student-Aide Program provides an opportunity for students to partner with Hanover High School special education teachers and students in our Life Skills programs in order to provide a mutually valuable learning experience for all involved.
-Student aides will work with students in our Life Skills program during a scheduled time in the school day, and may serve in one or more of the following capacities: mentor,
+Student aides will work with students in our Life Skills program during a scheduled time in the school day, and may serve in one or more of the following capacities: mentor, one-on-one or small group tutor, teacher assistant.
+Student aides will typically work with the same teacher, class, and/or student(s) to establish a consistent partnership.
+This course is graded as Pass/Fail and satisfies the one-year community service requirement for Hanover High School students.
+Completion of an application and teacher recommendation is required.